merlos/ask-me/README.md

 This script will output the files: (1) `processed/corpus.csv`, which is just a list of the txt files in one single csv files, and (2) `processed/embeddings.csv` that includes the embeddings.

 During the implementation it was noticed that the reliability of OpenAPI was poor.
-It returned errors in many ocasions, specially an overloaded API error:
+It returned errors in many occasions, specially an overloaded API error:
 ```
 Error processing batch 124: The server is currently overloaded with other requests.
 Sorry about that!
 You can retry your request, or contact us through our help center at help.openai.com if the error persists.
 ```